Considering a Retirement Auction? Here’s What You Can Expect!

 “Everybody’s situation is different.
 But if you’re considering retirement, a big question is how to sell your land and equipment, so it’s a good time to learn what goes into a retirement auction.
 Timing is important, and many things favor a 2023 auction.
 Prices on late-model, low-hour machinery have been really strong,” said Steffes Representative Brad Olstad.

 “We start by listening because how else can we understand the farmer’s needs?
 So, we set a time to visit -- preferably face-to-face.
 I want to know their story.
 Is this farmer first generation?
 Second?
 Even fourth?
 Who are the heirs, and where are they?” said Olstad.

 A presale evaluation for tax planning is a priority for many.
 Some cases may call for a charitable remainder trust to minimize the immediate tax bite while providing future income for charities.
 Together with the seller, we also decide if a live or timed online auction will best meet the seller’s needs.

 “By talking, and especially by listening, we get a good sense of the best way to meet the seller’s needs and expectations,” said Olstad.

 The process is similar for land.
-“We get a full history on the land, including productivity, soil type and quality, tiling, wildlife easements and any other factors that are pertinent to the bidder making an informed decision,” said Olstad.
+“We get a full history on the land, including productivity, soil type and quality, tiling, wildlife easements, and any other factors pertinent to the bidder making an informed decision,” said Olstad.

-“The retirement sale is a really important decision affecting multiple generations.
+“The retirement sale is a critical decision affecting multiple generations.
 We’re committed to getting it right,” said Olstad.